A Look at MRT, Lifting Weights Faster, and 10 Cardio Protocols that Don't Suck

-Check out how stacked this thing is: It’s got 130 workouts in it!
-Seriously, that’s enough to train every damn day for like 4 months and never repeat a training session.
-All of the workouts vary in terms of equipment needed, intensity, and even length–amazingly, some are take as little as 10 minutes to complete.
+Check out how stacked this thing is: It’s got 180 workouts in it!
+Seriously, that’s enough to train every damn day for like 6 months and never repeat a training session.
+All of the workouts vary in terms of equipment needed, intensity, and even length–amazingly, some take as little as 5 minutes to complete

-But, think about this for a second: not only is this the last chance to grab it, you’re getting 130 individual workouts for less than the cost of a steak dinner.
+But, think about this for a second: you’re getting 180 individual workouts for less than the cost of a steak dinner.
 If you do conditioning twice a week, Jen just did your thinkin’ for you for over a year.
 Pretty solid investment.